Rachel Razunguzwa

 Entry Requirements

 Entries will be judged on the originality of the idea, how the idea could address a social, environmental, or economic issue, how you demonstrate preparation and planning in your work, and the overall quality of your submission.
+Within your entry, you must provide a 100-word rationale of the background for your submission.

 Suggested submission pieces may include concepts, sketches, illustrations, motion graphics, .mp4 files, finished artwork in print or digital form.